roadwarriorkata/architecture/03 SolutionDetails/ADR0003WarriorBoundedContext.md

 ### 1.4.1 Create modules along data flow (Inbound, Outbound, Frontend, etc.)

 Follow the data flow through the app and divide in logical modules focusing on the the technical solution behind.
-In Frontend team front end technologies are needed, in Inbound and outbound mor integration technologies are needed and in core the business logic and calculation engine is created.
+In Frontend team front end technologies are needed, in Inbound and outbound more integration technologies are needed and in core the business logic and calculation engine is created.
 ![modules_along_dataflow](DataFlowModules.png)
 * Good: Easy to understand
 * Good: Little to no duplication in functionalities
 * Bad: Tight coupling between services allow no flexibility in terms of architecture characteristics.
 All systems have to deliver highest requirements in terms of availability and elasticity.
 Changes are difficult as many parts need to be touched to change one workflow affecting other workflows as well.
-* … <!-- numbers of pros and cons can vary -->

 ### 1.4.2 Create services along domains only